suparnad/aws_comprehend_terraform-drupal11/README.md

 # Terraform - Amazon Comprehend Custom Classifier Deployment

-Automatically classify the content of a Drupal node (like an article) based on its body text, using a trained machine learning model, and return a predicted label (e.g. "Research", "Admissions").
-This project provisions AWS resources for a custom document classification workflow using Amazon Comprehend, S3, and IAM.
-It supports integrating with a Drupal 11 site that automatically tags content using AI.
+This Terraform project provisions an AWS Comprehend custom classifier, S3 storage, and IAM roles to support AI-based content tagging in a Drupal 11 site.

 ---